Multiple Time-frame Analysis

 How to Define A Trend

-Using a trading system has Three indicators - Moving Average Cross Over System, RSI & MACD & uses simple guide-lines to define the trend.
+Using a trading system has Three indicators - Moving Average Cross Over System, RSI & MACD & uses simple guidelines to define the trend.
 The rules are:

-Upwards trend
+Upward trend

 Both MAs Moving Up